Ryan-vanderHeijden/_Flood-Hazard/README.md

 | 3 | Flood stage thresholds | NWS NWPS API | `data/metadata/flood_stages.parquet`, `data/metadata/gauge_map.parquet` |
 | 4 | Data coverage summary | — | `data/metadata/data_coverage.parquet` |

-Date ranges are derived automatically from each gage's NWIS period of record — no hardcoded start/end dates.
+Date ranges are derived automatically from each gage's NWIS period of record, using the union of the discharge (00060) and stage (00065) catalog periods — no hardcoded start/end dates.

 **Service 2 — stage fetch strategy (two-pass, parallelized):**
 NWIS only stores pre-computed daily means for stage (00065) at older/legacy gauges (~542 of ~1,946 in the current config).
 Modern gauges record stage as 15-minute instantaneous values (unit values, `uv`) with no daily mean stored.